py5coding/py5book/content/osx_users.md

 ## Generic Python Interpreter

-Sketches can be run with the generic Python interpreter (outside of Jupyter).
-The only limitations are that you can only run one Sketch at a time and that exiting the Sketch will terminate the Python process.
+Starting with py5 version 0.7.2, a Sketch can run through the generic Python interpreter (outside of Jupyter).
+The limitations are that you can only run one Sketch at a time and that exiting the Sketch will terminate the Python process.

 The [](/reference/sketch_run_sketch) command will always "block", which means that the method will not return and allow you execute lines of code that appear